ssm/ssm-munin/REFERENCE.md

 directory to where the plugin file is installed.

-With "ensure => present", the plugin is installed in the munin plugin directory, and the "source" parameter is required to provide a source for the plugin.
+With "ensure => present", the plugin is installed in the munin plugin directory, and the "source" or "content" parameter is required to provide a source for the plugin.

 With "ensure => absent", remove the munin plugin.